 But now this could change, as researchers from the University of California, San Francisco (UCSF) – in collaboration with scientists from various universities across Sweden – have found that a molecular test can help to predict which breast cancer patients will have the lowest risk of death.

 The lead author of the study is Dr. Laura J. Esserman, a breast cancer specialist and surgeon with UCHealth.
-The findings were published in the journal JAMA Oncology.
+The

 Dr. Esserman and team set out to examine the potential of an already existing test to determine which tumors were “indolent, or slow-growing.”
 This test is called MammaPrint, and it was approved by the United States Food and Drug Administration (FDA) in 2007.